04 Aug Why Therapy?

 Back to Therapy

-I also knew that to get my time and money’s worth, I needed to surrender to the process which included experiencing vulnerability, discomfort, and pain.
+This time, I knew that to get my time and money’s worth, I needed to surrender to the process which included experiencing vulnerability, discomfort, and pain.
 Consequently, this experience was more focused, richer, and led to some major life changes like going back to school to become, you guessed it, a therapist!

 So Why Therapy?

 Because we all have stuff.
 We’re human.
 Therapy offers you a sanctuary to explore your life on a level that you may not be able to do anywhere else with an objective person.
 A person who is listening intently and knows about human behavior, life stages, trauma, and helpful coping tools.
-Plus, and this is big, they have worked on their own stuff so it’s not going to get in the way of yours.
+Plus, and this is big, they have worked on their own stuff so it’s not going to get in the way of your’s.

 A good therapist is there to listen, guide, interpret, and see patterns you may be too close to notice.
 Most importantly, a therapist believes you are capable of change when you think it is impossible.